berkmancenter/amber_nginx/README.md

 * **$LOGDIR** -We represent the log directory as $LOGDIR.
 (For example, in our install our log directory was /var/log)
 * **$WEBROLE** -We run all services (nginx, FastCGI, database file owner, & cron), as a single user.
 We represent this user as $WEBROLE.
 (For example, in our install our web role user was www-data)

 Note that the Amber module reserves the /amber top-level directory.
 If you already have a top-level directory called Amber, you must modify the instructions.
+(This refers to the top level directory from the perspective of the web server URLs, *not* the top level directory on the server.)

 ### Install procedure ###